 Creating a Valid Prenuptial Agreement

 There are many reasons why a couple may consider drafting a prenuptial agreement prior to their wedding in Florida.
 One or both spouses may be entering the marriage with significant assets, or the couple may be blending families and want to define property interests.
 Whatever the reason, there are certain steps that each future spouse must take in order to create a valid prenuptial agreement in order to avoid a court ruling in the future that the document is void.
 At the law office of Blair H. Chan, III, our Tampa family attorneys have helped many couples draft premarital agreements that meet the needs of the couple.
-Call the office or contact our office today to schedule a free consultation of your legal needs.
+Call the office or contact our office today to schedule an initial consultation of your legal needs.

 The Uniform Prenuptial Agreement Act